 PROJECTS

-We enable communities and teams to curate multimedia projects, enabling individuals to experience exhibitions, events, create and own NFTs.
+We enable communities and teams to curate multimedia projects, enabling individuals to experience exhibitions and events.
 As we evolve, projects will be community-driven based on members’ proof of contribution.
 As the process regenerates with unexpected discoveries, we leave the new vernacular and manifestos to every stakeholder. [ NOWHERE IS NOT THE OPERATOR, STAKEHOLDER OR REPRESENTATIVE OF ANY PROJECT.
 NOWHERE ASSISTS DIFFERENT PROJECT ORGANISERS FROM TIME TO TIME TO PUBLISH THEIR CREATIONS, AS WELL AS MARKET AND DISTRIBUTE THEIR PRODUCTS AND/OR SERVICES. ]

 © Photographs by Wong Wei-him